 Ingredients

-325g floury potatoes, cooked and mashed
+325g (11oz) floury potatoes, peeled and cubed

-325g fresh salmon fillet, cooked and flaked
+325g (11oz) fresh salmon fillet, skinned and pin bones removed

 2 tbsp fresh parsley, chopped